- This event has passed.

 This evening’s songs capture the heart and soul of one of the best-selling singers in history, Barbra Streisand – recounting her amazing journey from the streets of Brooklyn to Broadway to the heights of Hollywood.
 Includes songs from Funny Girl, A Star Is Born and Yentl and hits such as People, Evergreen, The Way We Were, My Man, Don’t Rain on My Parade and many more surprises.

 Edwardyne Cowan is delighted to make her debut at Guild Hall with her longtime friends and colleagues, Valerie and Doreen.
-Edwardyne first sang in concert with Valerie at The Mohonk Mountain House in 1998 and most recently in December in at the NYC debut of the Martin Rabbett musical Unlikely Allies.
-In college, she appeared with Doreen in Grease (which Stephen Silverstein musical directed as well) so it’s a pleasure to reunite with both of them for this evening’s Salute to Streisand.
+Edwardyne first sang in concert with Valerie at The Mohonk Mountain House in 1998 and most recently in December in the NYC debut of the Martin Rabbett musical Unlikely Allies.
+In college, she appeared with Doreen in Grease (which Steven Silverstein musical directed as well) so it’s a pleasure to reunite with both of them for this evening’s Salute to Streisand.
 Edwardyne appeared as Eliza Doolittle on Broadway and in the European touring productions of My Fair Lady starring Richard Chamberlain, as Christine in Phantom (Germany) and in the US national tour of Ragtime, as both Mother and Emma Goldman.
 Edwardyne sang in the 15th Anniversary Concert of Ragtime at Avery Fisher Hall, has sung at Carnegie Hall, and can be heard on numerous recordings including the original cast recording of Fermat’s Last Tango.
 Edwardyne lives in Manhattan with her twin teenage daughters, Kathryn and Violet.

 Valerie diLorenzo, a native New Yorker and Sag Harbor resident, is always thrilled to return to Guild Hall; audiences may remember her from the Jerry Herman and Kander & Ebb revues.
-She is especially thrilled to be reuniting with her longtime pals and colleagues tonight, who all know each from Westchester theatre days.
+She is especially thrilled to be reuniting with her longtime pals and colleagues tonight, who all know each other from Westchester theatre days.
 Valerie most recently originated the role of Elizabeth and Madame Bertin in the reading of the new musical Unlikely Allies (by Martin Rabbett), alongside Mr. Richard Chamberlin and Ms. Cowan.
 She also originated the roles of: Texas Guinan in Jenny & Me - The History of Sardi’s at the York Theatre/NYC; the role of Ginger in And I Always Will, a new play by Diana Canova at the Westport Playhouse and The Mother in the musical, ECO (by Jenna Mate) here at Guild Hall and NYMF.

 An award-winning vocalist, Valerie’s one-woman shows have been defined as “…a seamless venture of magic in the making.”
 Her voice and showmanship have been critically acclaimed for presenting interesting and exciting musical events that have played many NYC and East Coast venues including at The Laurie Beechman Theatre, The Metropolitan Room, The Triad, Judy's, Tatou, Don't Tell Mama's, The Duplex, The Iridium, Mohonk Mountain House, Caramoor Center for the Arts, Odettes and Frangelica’s (PA), The Broward Theatre and Aventura Arts and Cultural Center (FL).